 The public is urged to stay out of public places such as cafes, theatres, cinemas and public houses.
 See only those persons one needs to see.
 Refrain from shaking hands, laughing, or chatting closely together.
 If one must kiss, do so through a handkerchief.
 Sprinkle sulphur in the shoes.
 If in doubt, don’t stir out.

-The Pull of the Stars was a great holiday read (I read it in two days lying on the beach).
+The Pull of the Stars was a great holiday read (I read it in two days lying on the beach at Nelson’s Bay).
 I learnt probably more than I ever need to know about certain birthing matters and I was curious to learn about the colour phases of the flu’s development – from red to brown, to blue, to black, that Donoghue used to create her chapter headings.
 Overall, an engaging read with plenty of parallels to our times.

 A personal note: I began this novel in October 2018, inspired by the centenary of the Great Flu of 1918-19, and I delivered the final draft to my publishers in March 2020, two days before COVID-19 was declared a pandemic.
 In researching the Great Flu, one fact that leapt out at me was that women before, during and for weeks after birth were particularly vulnerable to catching and suffering terrible complications from that virus.
 I’ve put into this story some of the labour dramas of women I know (and one of my own), and all my gratitude to frontline health workers who see us through our most frightening and transformative experiences.
 I could have set The Pull of the Stars anywhere, but I went for my home town of Dublin partly because Ireland was going through such a fascinating political metamorphosis in those years, and because I wanted to reckon with my country’s complicated history of carers, institutions and motherhood.